WebEssentz/parrot/README.md

 ## Authors

-This repository is maintained by the [Vercel](https://vercel.com) team and community contributors.
+Parrot AI is maintained by Godwin, Charles, and the open-source community.

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance functionality or fix bugs.